Leap of Faith

 Taking the first step

-The question we should ask is: What are we waiting for?
+The question we should ask then is:

-Or put another way: What do we need to know is true before we would be ready to fully commit (or decline)?
+Or put another way: what do we need to know is true before we would be ready to fully commit (or decline)?

-Making sure that everybody involved in a venture understands the leap of faith in advance continues to pay dividends even after the investment is confirmed, because it gives everybody a clear thing to constantly test and track: Do we still believe?
+Making sure that everybody involved in a venture understands the leap of faith in advance continues to pay dividends even after the investment is confirmed, because it gives everybody a clear thing to constantly test and track: do we still believe?

-If the answer is yes, then what’s the next thing we need to do to get closer to knowing?
+If the answer is “yes”, then what’s the next thing we need to do to get closer to knowing?

-If the answer is no, then it’s time to stop and make different plans!
+If the answer is “no”, then it’s time to stop and make different plans!

 Related Essays